-E. Relaxing the Homography Constraint: Epipolarity
+E. Relaxing the homography constraint: Epipolarity

-In many cases, we need to study multiview detection algorithms for more generic scenarios, those in which the assumption of planar scene is violated.
+In many cases, we need to study multi-view detection algorithms for more generic scenarios, those in which the assumption of planar scene is violated.
 In the absence of planarity constraint, the image to scene inversion is no longer unique.
-In the presence of multiview inputs, it is possible to triangulate and solve for the intersection of these line provided the necessary correspondence information associating points across views is available.
+In the presence of multi-view inputs, it is possible to triangulate and solve for the intersection of these line provided the necessary correspondence information associating points across views is available.
 Such correspondences are in general hard to solve for, given the weakness of the epipolar constraint, which usually generates multiple hypotheses for point correspondences.
 Typically, these hypotheses are resolved using additional constraints (such as the curvature of the trajectory or the appearance of the object).
-Fig. 2 and Section II-D illustrate the concept of triangulation for multiview detection.
+Figure 2 and Section II-D illustrate the concept of triangulation for multi-view detection.

 IV.
-DISTRIBUTED MULTIVIEW TRACKING
+DISTRIBUTED MULTI-VIEW TRACKING

-Once the objects of interest have been detected in each of the individual cameras, the next task is to track each object using multiview inputs.
+Once the objects of interest have been detected in each of the individual cameras, the next task is to track each object using multi-view inputs.
 Most algorithms maintain an appearance model for the detected objects and use this appearance model in conjunction with a motion model for the object to estimate the object position at each individual camera.
-Such tracking can be achieved using deterministic approaches that pose tracking as an optimization problem [12], [13] or using stochastic approaches that estimate the posterior distribution of the object location using Kalman filters [14] or more commonly particle filters [15]-[19].
+Such tracking can be achieved using deterministic approaches that pose tracking as an optimization problem [12][13] or using stochastic approaches that estimate the posterior distribution of the object location using Kalman fi lters [14] or more commonly particle fi lters [15] [16] [17] [18] [19].
 For surveys on visual tracking of objects, we refer the interested readers to [20], [21].

-There exist many application domains that benefit immensely from multiview inputs.
-The presence of multiview inputs allows for the robust estimation of pose and limb geometry (markerless motion capture) [22]-[24].
+There exist many application domains that benefit immensely from multi-view inputs.
+Presence of multi-view inputs allows for the robust estimation of pose and limb geometry (markerless motion capture) [22] [23][24].
 When targets are at lower resolution, position tracking in scene coordinates provides information that is useful for higher level reasoning of the scene.
 As an example, [25] uses multiple cameras to track football players on a ground plane.
-Similarly, [9], [10], [26], and [27] consider the problem of multiview tracking in the context of a ground plane, with the intent of localization of target position on the plane.
+Similarly, [26][27][11][10] and [9] consider the problem of multi-view tracking in the context of a ground plane, with the intent of localization of target position on the plane.

-In the case of multicamera systems, another important challenge is the association of objects across the camera views.
-For cameras that have nonoverlapping fields of views, object association can be achieved by learning the relationship between patterns of entry and exit in various camera views [28].
+In the case of multi-camera systems, another important challenge that presents itself is the association of objects across the camera views.
+For cameras, that have non-overlapping fields of views, object association can be achieved by learning the relationship between patterns of entry and exit in various camera views [28].
 For cameras with overlapping fields of views, an important issue that arises is fusion of object location estimates.
 This requires the use of epipolar geometry and triangulation in the most general case.
-As a special case, in the presence of ground-plane constraint, it is possible to derive efficient estimators for fusing multiview information.
+As a special case, in the presence of ground-plane constraint, it is possible to derive efficient estimators for fusing multi-view information.
 We discuss this next.

-A. Multiview Tracking: Planar World
+A. Multi-view tracking: Planar world

-Multicamera tracking in the presence of ground-plane constraint has been the focus of many recent papers [9]-[11], [29].
-The key concepts in many of the algorithms proposed are the following.
+Multi-camera tracking in the presence of ground-plane constraint has been the focus of many recent papers [29], [11], [10], [9].
+The key concepts in many of the algorithms proposed are: